realworldocaml/book/book/gadts/README.md

 ### Varying your return type

-Sometimes, you want to write a single function that can effectively vary its type based on the arguments it is passed.
-In some sense, we do this all the time.
-After all, polymorphic functions can have return types that depend on the types of the values they're fed.
-`List.find` is a fine example.
+Sometimes, you want to write a single function that can effectively have different types in different circumstances.
+In some sense, this is totally ordinary.
+After all, OCaml's polymorphism means that values can take on different types in different contexts.  `List.find` is a fine example.
 The signature indicates that the type of the result varies with the type of the input list.

 ```ocaml env=main
 # List.find